antiel29/SHIBANK/README.md

 # SHIBANK - Secure Home Investment Bank
-A Homebanking REST API that enables user registration, account and card creation, fund transfers, and secure transactions with others.
+SHIBANK is a Homebanking REST API that enables user registration, account and card creation, fund transfers, and secure transactions with others.

 ## Table of Contents
 - [Technologies](#technologies)